espnet/espnet/egs/reverb/asr1_multich/README.md

 ## The training and test strategy

-1. Training data: 2-channel simulation data from REVERB and clean data from WSJ (both WSJ0 and WSJ1); Validation data: REVERB 8-channel real and simulation development sets;
+1. Training data: N-channel (N - default 2 - can be chosen by specifying the --nch-train parameter during executing the run.sh) simulation data from REVERB and clean data from WSJ (both WSJ0 and
+WSJ1); Validation data: REVERB 8-channel real and simulation development sets;

     WSJ0 is single channel audio data and REVERB can be used with multi channels.
-    So if single channel data comes in the mini-batch when training time, then skipping the neural network for the frontend part, and if multi channels comes from, passed it to the frontend.
+    So if single channel data comes in the mini-batch when training time, then skipping the neural network for the frontend part, and if multi channels comes from, passed it to the frontend (randomly passing WPE or BF).

-    Note that different channel data are created to separated mini-batchs.
-    To do this, these two data are given with different "category" tags.

-1. Skipping the frontend part in the probability of 1/2 when training.
+1. Skipping the frontend part in the probability of 1/4 when training.

     To train the backend part with reverberant and noisy data, passing the multi-channel data to the backend part without the frontend,